PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 17:01:51
+Last updated: 2024-04-02 17:05:17
-Random Quote: My best friend is the one who brings out the best in me. - Henry Ford
+Random Quote: Intuition is the very force or activity of the soul in its experience through whatever has been the experience of the soul itself. - Henry Reed